 Photosynthetic parameters derived from P vs. E curves

 To calculate photosynthetic parameters (see the next section for a complete description of these parameters), seawater samples were taken from six depths between 1 and 75 m and incubated at different irradiance levels in presence of 14C-labelled sodium bicarbonate using a method derived from Lewis1983.
 Incubations were carried out in a dimly lit radiation van under the deck to avoid any light stress on the algae.
 Three replicates of 50 mL samples were inoculated with inorganic 14C (NaH14CO3, approximately 2 μCi mL−1 final concentration).
 Exact total activity of added bicarbonate was determined by three 20 μL aliquots of inoculated samples added to 50 μL of an organic base (ethanolamine) and 6 mL of scintillation cocktail (EcoLumeTM, Costa Mesa, US) into glass scintillation vials.
 One mL aliquots of the inoculated sample were dispensed into twenty-eight 7 mL glass scintillation vials.
 The samples were cooled to 0°C in thermo-regulated alveoli.
 Within the array, the vials were exposed to 28 different irradiance levels provided by separate LEDs (LUXEON Rebel, Philips Lumileds, USA) from the bottom of each alveolus.
 Scalar PAR irradiance was measured in each alveolus prior to the incubation with an irradiance quantum meter (Walz US-SQS + LI-COR LI-250A, USA) equipped with a 4π spherical collector.
+For each measurement, the range of irradiance intensities was selected in order to adequately capture the initial slope and maximum part of the P vs. E curve.
+Because this depends on the in situ growth irradiance, incubation irradiances were modified according to the depth at which the sample was collected.
+The maximum irradiance varied between 124 and 1143 μmol photon m-2 s-1.
 The incubation lasted for 120 minutes and the incubations were terminated by adding with 50 μL of buffered formalin to each sample.
 Note that given the short incubation time, our method for deriving primary production likely provides values close to gross production (Lewis1983).
 Thereafter, the aliquots were acidified (250 μL of HCl 50%) in a glove box (radioactive 14CO2 was trapped in a NaOH solution before opening the glove box) to remove the excess inorganic carbon (three hours, Knap1996).
 In the end, 6 mL of scintillation cocktail was added to each vial prior to counting in a liquid scintillation counter (Tri-Carb, PerkinElmer, Boston, USA).
 The carbon fixation rate was finally estimated according to Parsons1984.
 Photosynthetic parameters were estimated from P vs. E curves by fitting non-linear models based on the original definition proposed by Platt1980 using equation 5 (parameters are presented in the next section):

 (5) Pz=1−e−azE0PAR,zz✕e−βzE0PAR,zz+P0